Police Story (1985 film): Plot

 Though Chu Tao is released on bail, he wants revenge against Ka-Kui.
 He captures Salina and threatens to kill her to ensure her silence.
-Ka-Kui finds and frees her, but is attacked by several of Chu Tao's men.
-When fellow Police Inspector Man arrives (Kam Hing Ying), he reveals that he had been working with Chu Tao and thus Salina's capture was merely a ruse to trap Ka-Kui.
-To Man's grim surprise, the plan is also to include Tao's men killing him with Kui's gun to frame him for murder.
-Now a fugitive cop killer, Ka-Kui must try to catch Chu Tao and clear his name, taking his Chief Inspector as a hostage in order to escape custody, though he soon lets his co-operative superior go free.
+Ka-Kui finds and frees her, but is attacked by Chu Tao's men.
+Fellow Police Inspector Man eventually arrives and reveals that he had been working with Chu Tao; Salina's capture was merely a ruse to trap Ka-Kui.
+To Man's surprise, the plan is also to include Tao's men killing him with Ka-Kui's gun to frame him for murder.
+Now a fugitive cop killer, Ka-Kui wants to catch Chu Tao and clear his name.
+He returns to the police station to plead his case, but the Chief Inspector orders him to be arrested.
+Ka-Kui takes the Chief Inspector as a hostage to escape custody, but soon lets his co-operative superior go free to continue his investigation.

 Salina goes to Chu Tao's office at a shopping mall to download incriminating data from Chu Tao's computer system.
-Chu Tao notices this and he and his men rush to the shopping mall to intervene.
+Chu Tao notices this and rushes to the mall with his men to intervene.
 Ka-Kui and May, who are monitoring Chu Tao's activities, follow.
-In the ensuing carnage, Ka-Kui defeats all of Chu Tao's henchmen (and destroys a good portion of the mall).
-The briefcase containing the computer data falls to the bottom floor of the mall, but Chu Tao retrieves it after attacking May.
-Ka-Kui, at the top floor, slides down a pole wrapped in lightbulbs to the bottom floor and catches Chu, but the rest of the police force quickly arrives and prevent him from further taking matters into his own hands.
-Salina attests to them that Danny Chu killed Sergeant Man and evidence of his crimes is in the briefcase.
-Chu's defence attorney shows up and accuses the police of misconduct, prompting a beating from an at-wit's-end Ka-Kui, who goes on to extend the beating to Chu Tao before being stopped by his friends.
+In the ensuing carnage, Ka-Kui defeats all of Chu Tao's henchmen, destroying a good portion of the mall in the process.
+The briefcase containing the computer data falls to the bottom floor of the mall, but Chu Tao and his men retrieve it after attacking May.
+Ka-Kui, at the top floor, slides down a pole wrapped in light bulbs to the bottom floor and catches Chu.
+The rest of the police force then arrive and prevent him from further taking matters into his own hands.
+Salina attests to them that Chu had Sergeant Man killed and that evidence of his crimes is in the briefcase.
+Chu's defense attorney shows up and accuses the police of misconduct, prompting a beating from an at-wit's-end Ka-Kui, who goes on to extend the beating to Chu Tao before being stopped by his friends.